anasen-collab/analysis/SiCal/SiRelativeCal/SX3s/readme.md

    draw their own graphical cut.
 To do this, in the canvas: View->Toolbar and click on the scissors on the top right hand corner.
 Then, select the region around your data by clicking.
 Double click to close the cut.
    A best fit line should appear through your data
-2. Use TCutG to draw a line over the data.
+3. Use TCutG to draw a line over the data. in canvas: View->Toolbar->GraphicalCut (pair of scissors on right).
 The verticies of the cut will be used to generate a linear fit.
-More than two points must be used.
+   More than two points must be used or code should be changed.
+   All of the segments for a detector should have the same slope; the plot should look like a straight line. click along the straight line. when you are done, double click in canvas and a best fit line will appear.
+The best fit line should follow the data very well, if not you are doing something wrong.
-Because the back gains are not set properly, the line may appear segmented.
+   If the back gains are not set properly (or when doing back-first calibration), the line may appear segmented.
 If so, choose your favorite segment and get a best fit line for that.
 Do not click in each segment as that will throw your best fit line off.
-All of the segments for a detector should have the same slope.
    Used by SX3s/Clickable and Old/Clickable_Step2,3

+////
+////After the best fit line appears, double click to move onto the next channel
 3. Automatic calculation of cut.